Partial Ordination

 Phenological variation

 Collection of data takes time.
 In a study involving many plots, it is possible that many weeks separate the first and last plots.
-The vegetation may change substantially during this time period.
+The species composition may change substantially during this time period.
 Unless phenological change is an objective of the study, it is desirable to use the time of the year as a covariable, so that the true site-to-site gradients may be more obvious.
-Similarly, the year of sampling (coded as a dummy variable) might be a desirable covariable if understanding year-to-year variation is not an objective of the study.
+Similarly, the year of sampling (coded as a factor or dummy variable) might be a desirable covariable if understanding year-to-year variation is not an objective of the study.

 Among-plot variation